Scientific Curator of Seed Conservation

-Seed Bank Curator and Laboratory Manager Dustin Wolkis is responsible for curating NTBGs seed bank and conducting seed conservation research.
-Dustin holds an MSc in Plant Biology and Conservation from Arizona State University and is currently pursuing a PhD degree at the University of Copenhagen, Denmark, focused on changing the seed banking paradigm using Hawaiian lobeliads as a model system.
+Dustin Wolkis is responsible for curating NTBGs seed bank and conducting seed conservation research.
+Dustin holds an MSc in Plant Biology and Conservation from Arizona State University and a PhD degree from the University of Copenhagen, Denmark, focused on seed conservation biology in the Hawaiian flora.
 Dustin is also Deputy Chair of the IUCN SSC Seed Conservation Specialist Group.

 Volunteers, interns, and students are providing critical help with all aspects of the Seed Bank.